Custom Car Registration in North Dakota

 Car owners must review the North Dakota historic vehicle registration laws and the regulations related to registering custom car projects prior to undergoing either procedure.
 Under the current state code, vintage or antique license plates are only issued for vehicles that are at least 40 years old.
 Also, these vehicles must not be used for common business operations.
 Similar to vintage car tags, the state DOT also issues collector license plates for vehicles that are at least 25 years old and used as collector’s items.
 These vehicles can only be driven to and from car shows, rallies, parades or other similar gatherings.
 Custom vehicle registrations, on the other hand, are available for vehicles that were altered and rebuilt by adding, removing or substituting certain components.
 Under state law, this type of vehicle is termed as a rebuilt or reconstructed vehicle.

 Steps in the North Dakota Registration Process

-To successfully register custom vehicles in North Dakota or obtain an antique auto registration and license plates, applicants will be required to complete several steps, such as submitting certain documents and paying the applicable fees.
+In order to successfully register custom vehicles in North Dakota or obtain an antique auto registration and license plates, applicants will be required to complete several steps, such as submitting certain documents and paying the applicable fees.
 Note that the process of registering a vintage vehicle in ND differs from the procedure to request a registration for a reconstructed vehicle.
 For instance, to obtain antique vehicle tags and register your historic car, you will be required to complete the following steps: